Patricia Petersen: Electoral history

-Following her bid to be elected to the Senate, Petersen ran as an independent candidate for mayor of Noosa in late 2013.
+Following her bid to be elected to the Senate for the Australian Independents, Petersen ran as an independent candidate for mayor of Noosa in late 2013.
 Petersen claimed to have "[s]pent a third of my time on the coast as a child, lived in Peregian in my 20s, have been nurturing land on the coast for 12 years.
 4th generation Noosa resident", yet, during her election campaigns in the Ipswich region she has also claimed to "[b]eing a fifth generation member of the Ipswich community, I feel a strong attachment to the historical buildings and sites within the local area.
 Similar to the way in which aborigines have a deep connection to their land, I am emotionally tied to my home, everything and everyone in it."
 Previously, she had stated that she "headed off to Sydney to successfully model full-time," and whilst there "completed a BA (HONS) from the University of New South Wales."
 Petersen lost to Noel Playford.

 Petersen again contested the seat of Ipswich as an independent at the 2015 state election.
 Petersen lost to Jennifer Howard.

 After the loss to Jennifer Howard, Petersen told the local Ipswich newspaper, The Queensland Times, in an article dated 31 January 2015 that she would not run for office in the future.
 Petersen is quoted in the article as saying "But I am hanging my hat up after this," she said.
 "I have promised my partner I will not do this again."

 Despite quitting politics, Petersen ran for Division 3 of Ipswich City Council in 2016, and lost to Kerry Silver.

 The Australian Independents was deregistered in February 2016 because it did not show sufficient membership to remain as a registered political party.

 Petersen again ran for office at the 2016 federal election for the seat of Blair.
 Once again she lost, polling the second fewest votes.

-Petersen also ran as a candidate for Ipswich Mayor, making this her third attempt to contest a Mayoral election (previously the Manly Council in 2008 and the Shire of Noosa in 2013).
-The election was held on 19 August 2017, where she received over 3,000 votes and came seventh out of the 11 candidates.
+Petersen contested the August 2017 Ipswich mayoral by-election, receiving 3.66% of the vote.

 Petersen contested the seat of Bundamba at the 2017 state election.
 Petersen was once again unsuccessful in her attempt, finishing behind all major party candidates.